A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: model analysis

-For $\alpha=500$, the hysteresis magnetization loops appear rectangular-like at low temperatures and rhomboid-like at high temperatures, as depicted in Fig.\ref{fig:magnetization}(c).
-At high temperatures, with slight positive slope $\gamma$ and large AHA in hysteresis loops, the MR curves exhibit negative and linear field dependency with bowtie shapes, as shown in Fig.\ref{fig:v2MR}(f).
-At low temperatures, MR curves are quadratic and positive, and furthermore, jumps at the coercive field $B_c$ at 5 K but in contrast drops at $B_c$ at 30 K, as shown in Fig\ref{fig:v2MR}(c).
-All these behaviors are in consistence with that of \CSS~\cite{doi:10.1021/acs.nanolett.0c02219}, and we meticulously discuss the origins underlying these unique behaviors in Sec.S2 D\cite{supp}.
+\textbf{Ferromagnets with magnetic coercivity: }{\boldmath$\alpha=500$}.
+The hysteresis magnetization loops exhibit a rectangular-like shape at low temperatures and a rhomboid-like shape at high temperatures, as depicted in Fig. \ref{fig:magnetization}(c).
+At high temperatures, with a slight positive slope $\gamma$ and a large AHA in the hysteresis loops, the MR curves display negative and linear field dependence with a bowtie shape, as shown in Fig. \ref{fig:v2MR}(f).
+At low temperatures, MR curves are quadratic and positive, and furthermore, they jump at the coercive field $B_c$ at 5 K but in contrast, drop at $B_c$ at 30 K, as shown in Fig. \ref{fig:v2MR}(c).
+All these behaviors are consistent with those observed in \CSS~\cite{doi:10.1021/acs.nanolett.0c02219}.
+The underlying reason for the reverse transition direction of the MR at the coercive field $B_c$ at 5 K and 30 K can be elucidated by the expression for $D(B)$ in the denominator of Eq. (\ref{rxx}).
+At $B_c$, the sign change of $\sigma_{xy}^A$ induces the sign change of $2e\left[ (\mu_h^2n_h-\mu_e^2n_e)B+\mu_e^2\mu_h^2(n_h-n_e)B^3\right]\sigma_{xy}^A$.
+Since the mobility is much less than $1 \rm{m^2/(V\cdot s)}$ (as observed in \CSS~\cite{zeng2021anomalous-low-resistance}), $(\mu_h^2n_h-\mu_e^2n_e)B\gg \mu_e^2\mu_h^2(n_h-n_e)B^3$, yielding $D(B)\approx 2e(\mu_h^2n_h-\mu_e^2n_e)B\sigma_{xy}^A +C(B){\sigma_{xy}^A}^2$.
+With the mobility settings provided in Table \ref{para} for $\alpha=500$ at 5 K, $(\mu_h^2n_h-\mu_e^2n_e)B\sigma_{xy}^A$ is positive when $M$ and $B$ are antiparallel, and negative when they are aligned parallelly, resulting in a decrease in the denominator of $\rho_{xx}$ and a jump in MR at $B_c$.
+Conversely, at 30 K, $(\mu_h^2n_h-\mu_e^2n_e)B\sigma_{xy}^A$ is negative when $M$ and $B$ are antiparallel, and positive when they are aligned parallelly, resulting in an increase in the denominator of $\rho_{xx}$ and a drop in MR at $B_c$.
+This suggests that the temperature dependence of mobility, which may cause the sign change of $(\mu_h^2n_h-\mu_e^2n_e)$, potentially contributes to the reverse transition direction of MR at the coercive field at different temperatures.